Book a call with admissions

 Diet

-Healthy diets rich in omega-3 fatty acids (found in foods like fish, chia seeds, and walnuts), B vitamins (found in eggs, legumes, and whole grains), and magnesium can boost dopamine production and improve mood.
-There is also evidence that a diet rich in tyrosine increases dopamine levels and may improve memory and mental performance.
-Poultry, dairy, avocados, bananas, pumpkin, and sesame seeds, and soy are all high in tyrosine.
+Healthy diets rich in omega-3 fatty acids (in foods like fish, chia seeds, and walnuts), B vitamins (found in eggs, legumes, and whole grains), and magnesium can boost dopamine production and improve mood.
+There is also evidence that a diet rich in tyrosine (in foods like poultry, dairy, avocados, bananas, pumpkin, sesame seeds, and soy) increases dopamine levels and may improve memory and mental performance.

 Prioritizing Self-Care